WestDRI/wgpages/content/pythonhpc.md

 ### NumExpr

 Alternatively, you can do multithreading in Python via 3rd-party libraries that were written in other languages in which there is no GIL.
-One such famous library is NumExpr which is essentially a JIT compiler for NumPy operations.
+One such famous library is NumExpr which is essentially a compiler for NumPy operations.
 It takes its input NumPy expression as a string and can run it with multiple threads.

 - supported operators: - + - * / % << >> < <= == != >= > & | ~ **